 Limitations: This visa cannot be extended.
 You may need to supply proof of onward travel when you enter the country on an eVisa – some people are asked and other aren’t it seems.

-Visitors from most countries can enter Indonesia without a visa for up to 30 days, as you can see in the map below.
+Visitors from most countries can enter Indonesia with visa for up to 30 days, which can be extended by a further 30 days.

 Fees: Visas start from 30USD if you are from one of the grey countries in the map

 Limitations: To enter Indonesia you need to provide proof of onward travel – they will usually ask for this when you check in for your flight or as you board.

 The Japanese government currently allows visitors from 68 countries, including all EU citizens, to enter the country as a tourist without a visa for 90 days.
 These countries are marked in green in the map below.

 Validity: From 15 days to 6 months depending on the country you’re from.

 How to apply: If you’re from one of the grey countries above then check out the Japanese Immigration Website to find out about the application process.

 Fees: 3,000 for a single entry visa and 6,000 for a double or multiple entry visa.
 If you’re visa-free you pay nothing obviously.